Crystalnix/stroustrup-frontend/API.md

 **Get Comments**
 ----
-  Returns json data about a single book.
+  Returns json data about comments for book.

 * **URL**